blindpandas/bookworm/.github/ISSUE_TEMPLATE.md

 ## Does the issue still occur after restarting your PC?

-## Have you tried any other versions of Bookworm?
-If so, please report their behaviors.
+## Have you tried other versions of Bookworm?
+If so, please write which version and report their behavior.